NixOS/rfcs/rfcs/0006-runtime-references-interface.md

-are times, however, where we have to hack around the constraints it imposes (e.g. `nukeReferences`, not storing the configure flags used to build gcc, storing the path of a file in a comment to ensure the build depends on it, etc.).
+are times, however, where we have to hack around the constraints it imposes (e.g. `nukeReferences`, not storing the configure flags used to build gcc, storing the path of a file in a comment to ensure the build depends on it, building disk images that don't retain references to their contents, etc.).
 Moreover, every time we need to tweak the logic we need a new nix release.
 Finally, recursive nix will involve a more complex reference checking story.
 Having an interface to explicitly specify runtime references would improve all of these